-This paragraph is to provide a seven year derogation for the production of the internal can coating for pressurised metered-dose inhalers (pMDIs).
-Fluoropolymers with levels of C9-14 PFCAs exceeding the limit value of 25 ppb are used to produce the internal coating to improve the stability and storage life of the medicines inside.
+This paragraph is to provide a seven year derogation for the production of the internal can coating of pressurised metered-dose inhalers (pMDIs).
+Fluorinated polymers with levels of C9-14 PFCAs exceeding the limit value of 25 ppb are used to produce the internal coating to improve the stability and storage life of the medicines inside.
 After production of pMDIs levels of C9-14 PFCAs are below the limit value.

-Paragraphs 8 & 9
+Paragraphs 8, 9 and 10